 “My character got angrier and angrier as time went on so it made sense that I got paired with newcomers that just hurt people,” Christianson said.
 “Working with Atticus, he’s such a creative person.
 It’s so interesting watching him come up with ideas.”

-Throughout 2019, Atticus gained significant momentum as he picked up a slew of impressive victories over such as wrestlers as Puf and in a triple threat against Evolve’s Josh Briggs and “The Remix” Kevin Bennett.
+Throughout 2019, Atticus gained significant momentum as he picked up a slew of impressive victories.
+Ones over such wrestlers as Puf and in a triple threat against Evolve’s Josh Briggs and “The Remix” Kevin Bennett.
 Ironically, these wins occurred when Christianson was not present.
 Meanwhile, when Christianson was at ringside with Atticus, he found himself on the losing end.
 This led to Atticus turning on Christianson, and with that turn, sending him into independent wrestling retirement.

 “I think it’s important to always provide something to the fans,” Christianson said.
 “I thought it was getting a little stale so I wanted to leave before everyone in the crowd thought that way, too.
 It was also important for me to have a definitive end to the character.
 I didn’t just want to be there one show and then gone without explanation.”